bhavesh982/TrustPay/README.md

 - Buyer clicks “Confirm Delivery”.
 - Contract releases funds to seller automatically.

+### 🔁 5.
+Refund (If Needed)
+- If the transaction fails or is canceled, buyer can request a refund.
+- Refund can be auto-approved after timeout or manually triggered by seller.

 ### 💰 Gas Fees
 - Only standard Ethereum gas fees apply.
 - TrustPay doesn’t charge anything extra.